yourlocaltechboi/walkthrough/CONTRIBUTING.md

   - What page did you add?
   - Why is the page neccesary?
   - Where is the page located? (ex.
 In between the Welcome page and the About Jailbreaking page)
   - Did you modify the neccesary JavaScript files to ensure your page shows correctly?
+Please note the page numbers listed in `pageDirection.txt`
 - Please prefix the title of your pull request with [Add Page]
 - If the change includes any personal/licensed content, please verify permission from the author, and provide proof.

 ---

 If you are planning on making a style change to the Walkthrough:

 - Please ensure there is no spaghetti code in your CSS, and/or you can't modify an existing ruleset to do what you want
 - Please make a pull request with your changes
 - In your pull request, include the following (where applicable):